-Clark is located 80 kilometers north of Manila and is reachable by land or air.
+Approximately 80 kilometers north of Manila, Clark is reachable by land or air.
 Driving by car from Manila takes an hour and a half.
-Take the North Luzon Expressway and exit at Dau, Mabalacat, Pampanga.
+Take the North Luzon Expressway and exit at Dau, Mabalacat City, Pampanga.
 Make a left turn toward Angeles City and then a right turn toward Clark.

 Public buses also ply the routes on a daily basis.
 Ride a Victory Liner bound for Dagupan and alight at Dau common terminal.
 Walk a bit toward the highway where jeepneys or tricycles are available.
 These vehicles can take you right up the Clark gate.
 Another bus line, Philippine Rabbit, also has trips to Angeles, Pampanga, via Dau, and other buses going north may also pass by the area.
 Ask the driver or conductor beforehand to be sure.

-Five airlines offer domestic and international flights to Clark’s Diosdado Macapagal International Airport (DMIA).
+Several airlines offer domestic and international flights to Clark International Airport (CIA).
 For complete and updated airline schedules, visit www.clarkairport.com.

 Getting around Clark